jingtzheng/jingtzheng.github.io/essays/software_engineering.md

 <img width="300px" class="rounded float-start pe-4" src="../img/open_source.png">

 Before I began ICS 314: Software engineering, I thought that computer science meant the same thing as software engineering.
 However, as I progressed through the class, I like to say that I learned a different aspect of computer science where the focus was less on theory but more on the practical application of computer science.
 I am sure that the concepts that I learned in this class will be useful for internships and jobs.
+Moreover, we often think that computer science is just coding but in reality, there are many concepts beyond the hard skills like knowing different programming languages.

 ## Open Source Development